 The term “sustainable development” has many definitions and applications.
 A common denominator is that living standards for human beings must improve – but without jeopardising the possibility for future generations to enjoy equally good conditions.
 Uppsala University and the Swedish University of Agricultural Sciences (SLU) have jointly created the Master Programme in Sustainable Development to meet the growing sustainability demands from societal sectors.

 As a student of the Master Programme in Sustainable Development, you will use comprehensive work methods where the sum is greater than the individual parts.
 In addition to the content of your specialisation, you will gain holistic interdisciplinary competence in the field of sustainable development.
-Students who have studied sustainable development have learned to listen to the opinions of others, and to defend their own.

 The programme leads to a Master of Science (120 credits) with Sustainable Development as the main field of study.

 First semester You will devote the first semester to subject areas both within and outside your specialisation.
 However, natural and social sciences will dominate.
 You will also take part in interdisciplinary seminars where current issues concerning sustainable development are explored.

 Second semester You will study how society’s structure influences our ability to achieve sustainable development.
 The studies embrace global issues, decision-making processes and interdisciplinary methods.
 You will use your knowledge in a case study that you pursue together with the other students.
 If you wish to obtain a one-year Master’s degree, you must conclude the second term with an essay.

 Third and fourth semester You may choose from a wide range of advanced courses in your specialisation to deepen and broaden the knowledge obtained during your Bachelor’s programme.
 You may also choose to gain practical experience or take courses at a lower level outside your special field.
 During this time, you may apply for one of the departmental student exchange agreements or other exchange agreements at the faculty and university.
 The final term is oriented towards a degree project.